A complete guide to Edexcel International GCSE Geography

 How Edexcel International GCSE Geography is assessed

 Edexcel International GCSE Geography is fully linear.
-Both papers are sat at the end of the course, in either May/June or January.
-There is no coursework, no controlled assessment, and no separate fieldwork assessment.
+Both papers are sat at the end of the course, in either the June or November series.
+There is no coursework or controlled assessment.
+Fieldwork and geographical skills are assessed through questions within the written papers rather than through a separate component.

-The qualification is not tiered – all students sit the same papers and any grade is in reach.
-The two papers each contribute to the final grade with Paper 1 weighted slightly less than Paper 2.
+The qualification is not tiered.
+All students sit the same papers and any grade is in reach.
+Paper 1 is the shorter and lower-weighted of the two; Paper 2 is the longer and higher-weighted.

 | Paper | Content | Length | Marks | Weighting |